-A recent article published by GreenBiz suggests it is up to a well-informed board of directors to not only take advantage of the benefits of corporate responsibility, but to also avoid the potential financial (and environmental) problems that can arise from doing nothing.
+An article published by GreenBiz suggests it is up to a well-informed board of directors to not only take advantage of the benefits of corporate responsibility, but to also avoid the potential financial (and environmental) problems that can arise from doing nothing.

 From the article:

 “Boards have a legal fiduciary duty to shareholders to manage risk in the operations of the corporation they oversee.
 To manage that risk, they must understand it.
 So having a board competent enough to understand the various opportunities and risks associated with climate change is key.”